 If the peer’s SAE Commit message contains a Rejected Groups element, the list of rejected groups shall be checked to ensure that all of the groups in the list are groups that would be rejected.
 If any groups in the list would not be rejected then processing of the SAE Commit message terminates and the STA shall reject the peer’s authentication.
 While the rejected groups are appended to the Rejected Groups element as they are rejected (see 12.4.7.4 (Encoding and decoding of SAE Commit messages)) there is no inherent order to the groups in the list.
 The order in which they are sent and received shall be retained when deriving keys.

+If the state of the SAE finite state machine is Committed (see 12.4.8.2.2 Protocol instance states) and the SAE Commit message that has been sent by the SAE finite state machine to transition into Committed state includes an AKM Suite Selector element, the authentication shall fail if either of the following conditions is true:

+the peer’s SAE Commit message does not contain an AKM Suite Selector element

+the peer’s SAE Commit message contains an AKM Suite Selector element and the AKM Suite Selector element does not indicate the same AKM

 TGme editor: Modify the following pagraph as follows (track change on):

 The entropy of k shall then be extracted using H to produce keyseed.
 The key derivation function from 12.7.1.6.2 (Key derivation function (KDF)) shall then be used with the hash algorithm identified for H() (see 12.4.2 (Assumptions on SAE)) to derive a key confirmation key, KCK, and a pairwise master key, PMK, from keyseed.

+The intended AKM for the purpose of PMK and KCK size determination (see below) is determined as follows:

+If an AKM Suite Selector element is not included in the SAE Commit message from the peer and the state of the SAE finite state machine is Nothing (see 12.4.8.2.2 Protocol instance states), then 00-0F-AC:8 or 00-0F-AC:9 shall be the intended AKM.

+If the state of the SAE finite state machine is Committed (see 12.4.8.2.2 Protocol instance states) and the SAE Commit message that has been sent by the SAE finite state machine to transition into Committed state does not include an AKM Suite Selector element, then 00-0F-AC:8 or 00-0F-AC:9 shall be the intended AKM.

+If an AKM Suite Selector element that indicates AKM 00-0F-AC:24 or AKM 00-0F-AC:25 is included in the SAE Commit message from the peer and the state of the SAE finite state machine is Nothing (see 12.4.8.2.2 Protocol instance states), then the indicated AKM shall be the intended AKM

+If the state of the SAE finite state machine is Committed (see 12.4.8.2.2 Protocol instance states) and the SAE Commit message that has been sent by the SAE finite state machine to transition into Committed state includes an AKM Suite Selector element that indicates AKM 00-0F-AC:24 or AKM 00-0F-AC:25, then the indicated AKM shall be the intended AKM